SanderSzkola/CZN_Pathfinder/README.md

 ### Highlight best path

--   Adjustable weight, allows for various path settings, like 'Maximum elites', 'Minimum normals' or 'Prioritize events while avoiding normals but accept chaos gem fights'
+-   Adjustable weights, allows for various path settings, like 'Maximum elites', 'Minimum normals' or 'Prioritize events while avoiding normals but accept chaos gem fights'
 -   Updates in real time, as you change weights located on the right side
 -   Shows encounter counts: on chosen path, then possible minimum and maximum across all possible paths